What Are Enuresis and Encopresis?

 - Dry bed training with a urine alarm for treating bedwetting.
 This approach involves having the child wake up in the night on a bathroom schedule and using an alarm to wake the child up if an accident happens.
 It is also important to praise the child when they stay dry!

 - Enhanced Toilet Training for encopresis.
-This approach combines the use of a toileting schedule, modeling how to properly poop to the child, rewards, education on which body parts are involved with pooping, and medication.
+This approach combines the use of a toileting schedule and rewards (to encourage regular toilet sits), making appropriate lifestyle changes (e.g., eating, drinking, and exercising habits), providing education on which body parts are involved with pooping, modeling how to properly poop to the child, and using medication.

-- Encourage and model healthy habits: Healthy, fibre-filled foods and fluid intake play a key role in helping children struggling with enuresis and/or encopresis.
-It is important to explain to children how what we eat and drink is related to our bowel and bladder control.
-Knowing that children are constantly learning from watching others, we can be helpful with healthy eating examples.
+- Encourage and model healthy habits: Healthy, fibre-filled foods, frequent fluid intake, and regular exercise play a key role in helping children struggling with enuresis and/or encopresis.
+It is important to explain to children how physical activity and what we eat and drink are related to our bowel and bladder control.
+Knowing that children are constantly learning from watching others, we can be helpful by modelling healthy eating and having fun through regular exercise.

 - Help your child identify their need to go: We know that our bodies give us clues when we need to pee or poop.
 Children with enuresis or encopresis may not notice these.
 We can help by pointing out these signs to children in a clear, non-judgmental way.
 For example, saying, “Your legs are crossed.
 That might mean you need to pee.
 Let’s go!”

 Medical doctors and nurse practitioners can help rule out other causes of your child’s wetting or soiling.
-They can also help your child with constipation and pain when pooping.
+They can also help your child with medically managing constipation and pain when pooping.

 Dieticians can help with ideas for a healthy, fibre-filled diet to help maintain your child’s ability to poop regularly.